Donotalo/playground-8bjr8a2j/lessons/lesson08.md

 ## Creating Partitions

 [`parted`](https://linux.die.net/man/8/parted) will be used to create partitions on the image `disk.img`.
-Create a partition table on the image:
+Create a partition table in the image:
 ``` bash
 sudo parted disk.img mklabel gpt
 ```